 Doi Chiang Dao

-- #3 in Thailand
+- #3 Highest in Thailand

 Climbing Doi Chiang Dao Thailand - Natural Form and History

 Doi Chiang Dao is known to locals as ‘Piang Dao’ or ‘at the level of the stars’ and is believed to be the abode of a protective spirit Phor Luang Kam Daeng along with his wife Nang In Lao.
 The popularity to outsiders as a climbing destination probably starts with European settler James MacCarthy who once fell sick while travelling through Northern Thailand and was therefore forced to stay in Chiang Dao for some time during which time he discovered the beauty of the hills.

-Climbing Doi Chiang Dao Thailand - Current popularity as a climbing destination
+Natural Doi Chiang Dao Thailand - Current status

 Climbing Doi Chiang Dao Thailand - Trail options